Holiday Note from the President

 Registry of Historic Landmarks.

 center sponsors educational programs during the year to provide

 cultural enrichment through a diverse selection of artistic programming.

 It fosters an appreciation for the work of local and regional

-artists and develops artist exchange programs
+artists and develops artist exchange programs internationally

-Meredith Center share their talents through art exhibitions, readings,
+Center share their talents through art exhibitions, readings,

 publications and academic seminars.
 The center serves as a retreat